Advanced-Machine-Learning-UBonn/day_02_exercise_reinforcement_learning/README.md

 2.4 Recycle your code from the frozen lake example to implement Q-Table (or dict) learning.
 Implement learning by playing games against a random opponent.
 The opponent performs random moves all the time.
 Use your `create explore move` function for the opponent.

 2.5 Stop sampling from the Q-table every time for your agent.
 Sample the agent with probability $\epsilon$ and perform an exploratory move with probability $1 - \epsilon$.
+Rember to use `jax.random.split` to generate new seeds for `jax.random.uniform`.

 ### Q-Neural RL:
 3.1 Let's replace the Table with a neural network [2, Algorithm 1].
 For simplicity, we do not implement batching, this works here, but won't scale to harder problems.
 Re-use as much code from task two as possible.
 Open  `src/train_neural_Q_tictactoe.py`.
 Your `board_update`, `create_explore_move` functions are already imported.